Honestly, I hated being overweight.

 I gotta add one more because I do wish this was something I did more of when I started my weight loss journey:

 (4) Lift weights.
 I didn’t lift weights so I lost muscle mass too, leading to sagging skin and being “skinny fat.”
 LIFT WEIGHTS.
 (Ladies, it’ll only make you bulky if you weight train heavy af to attain that look.
 You gotta do that on purpose and intentionally- not from lifting 3x week.)
-Read: Lost 80 Pounds?How many years?
-So What?
+Read: My 80ish pound weight loss story

 If you or someone you know is struggling with weight loss